How to Boost Cell Signal in Your Apartment

 No cell phone signal in your apartment?
 Sluggish data and poor call quality can be a challenge for apartment dwellers.
 In this article, we’ll discuss how to boost cell signal in your apartment.

 We’ve heard the stories of someone finding the perfect flat – great location and affordable rent.
-Then comes the dealbreaker – they have absolutely no cell service.
+Then comes the dealbreaker…they have absolutely no cell service.
 Nothing.
 Zero bars.

-There are two main causes for bad cell coverage; (a) you are too far from the signal source (the cell tower), and/or (b) there is something, or perhaps many things, between you and the tower that are blocking the signal.
+There are two main causes for bad cell coverage; (a) you are too far from the signal source (the nearest cell tower), and/or (b) there is something, or perhaps many things, between you and the tower that are blocking the signal.

 If there are other multi-story buildings near your apartment, they could be blocking your cell signal too.
 But don’t panic.

 1) Signal map your apartment

 This a good way to find out if there is one particular spot that provides better reception than anywhere else.
 To do this all you need is your cell phone, a pen, and paper.
 To map your signal:

 - Put your phone in field test mode so you can view the incoming signal strength in decibels, abbreviated as dBm.
 The free weBoost app makes using field test mode and finding your signal strength much easier.